 Major Australian events spanning a number of days in January include the Sydney Festival and the Australian Tennis Open in Melbourne.

 In Tamworth, New South Wales, Australia's Country Music Festival normally takes place in January.

 The public holidays celebrated in January are New Year's Day, January 1, and Australia Day, January 26.

-The Sydney Festival is a celebration of the arts, particularly the performing arts, and comprises music events; theatre, dance and physical theatre; visual arts and cinema; and a variety of outdoor events.
+The Sydney Festival is a celebration of the arts, particularly the performing arts, and comprises music events; theater, dance and physical theater; visual arts and cinema; and a variety of outdoor events.

 Performing arts venues may include the Sydney Opera House, Capitol Theatre, Sydney Theatre, Theatre Royal, Riverside Theatres in Parramatta, and Parade Theatre at the University of New South Wales, Kensington.

 Event details and booking information may be found at sydneyfestival.org.au.

 The Australian Open is the first of the four Grand Slam tennis tournaments during the year (followed by the French Open, Wimbledon, and the US Open).
 The Australian Open is held at Melbourne Park with center court events at the Rod Laver Arena.

 Australia Day commemorates the 1788 landing at Sydney Cove by Captain Arthur Phillips who founded the first European settlement in Australia in the Sydney area now known as The Rocks.

 Appropriate ceremonies mark Australia Day throughout Australia.
 In Sydney, most Australia Day events, such as the Sydney ferry race in Sydney Harbour, are encompassed within the Sydney Festival.